 I've reached four years at Martiancraft today, which means it's almost five years as a full-time remote designer.
 Thinking back, I can't forget the moment when I left last job and stared into the skies at Bryant Park, wondering...what will I do now?

-I've made some interesting revelations recently.
 In the past four years, I've been a turtle. ?
 I shrunk my head into the shell and focused on design.
-I breathed, lived, and worked on projects in hopes that will fill me with purpose.
-I searched to only do what made me happy.
+I breathed, lived, and worked on projects in hopes that would fill me with purpose.
+I searched only to do what made me happy.
 I challenged myself to improve every day because it was the only thing that made sense.

-It's possible with age, the fog of ignorance slowly lifted.
-The more I want to share a bit of writing, the more I thought people will be picking apart the grammar, sentence structure, or the lack of narrative.
-The more people pay more attention to what I say, the more I felt the burden of making it bulletproof.
-Every idea that I wasn't a hundred percent certain, I've hidden it away.
+The more I want to share a bit of writing, the more I think people will be picking apart the grammar, sentence structure, or lack of narrative.
+The more people pay more attention to what I said, the more I felt the burden of making it bulletproof.
+Every idea that I wasn't a hundred percent certain I've hidden it away.
 Pretending to be an expert when I can only call myself a fraud.

 I've lost confidence in myself through these years.
 When adobe first asked me to attend a UX/UI live back in September, all I thought was...
 Why me?
 What do I have to offer that people don't know already?
 No matter what type of great feedback I got, I couldn't accept them in my heart.
 After being asked back again this past January, something in me changed.